cpdunphy/cinematch/README.md

 * Social networking - like Venmo for movies, be able to see what your other groups of friends are deciding to watch
 * Mapping - see what others around the world are watching on a nice map!

+# Try it Out

+To try out our app, we encourage you to install Flutter and try the app locally or check out our [Figma]("https://www.figma.com/proto/PAgF9TyMdqkvPazXWkjWPo/Application?node-id=40%3A135&scaling=scale-down&page-id=0%3A1") for a simulated expereince!